o3de/o3de.org/content/docs/userguide/programming/serialization/json-intro.md

 ---
-description: ' Serialize objects from the &ALY; engine to JSON for processing by other tools or to load between runtime sessions. '
+description: ' Serialize objects from the Lumberyard engine to JSON for processing by other tools or to load between runtime sessions. '
 title: Object serialization to JSON format
 ---